Kees Bruynzeel: South Africa

 In 1956 Kees Bruynzeel Jr. moved to South Africa, where he owned and operated a company Bruply Doors, including a factory at Stellenbosch.
 Bruynzeel's South African timber operations now comprise PG Bison and are controlled by Steinhoff Africa.

 In 1962, Bruynzeel built a house in Stellenbosch, that was controversial considering the conservative architecture of the time.
 The roof of the house is shaped like a hyperbolic paraboloid, and is constructed using teak rafters and lined with yellowwood.
 It was designed by architect Aart Bijl.

 Sailing

 Bruynzeel continued sailing and winning races.
 In the 1937 Fastnet Race "Zeearend" was winner overall.

 In the Fastnet 1951 Race, "Zeevalk" wasklasse winner and 2. overall.

-"Stormvogel" was first to finish in the 61 Fastnet, the 62 Buenos Aires-Rio race, the 64 Burmuda race, the Sydney-Hobart, the China Sea, and the 1967 Trans-Pacific Race (Los Angeles-to-Hawaii Transpac race with the boat Stormvogel ("Stormbird" or the Shearwater), after coming in a close second in 1965.
+"Stormvogel" was first to finish in the 1961 Fastnet, the 1962 Buenos Aires-Rio race, the 1964 Burmuda race, the 1965 Sydney to Hobart Yacht Race, the 1966 China Sea Race, and the 1967 Trans-Pacific Race (Los Angeles-to-Hawaii Transpac race with the boat Stormvogel ("Stormbird" or the Shearwater), after coming in a close second in 1965.
 In 1973, aged 72, Bruynzeel took both line and overall handicap honours in the Cape to Rio Yacht Race in his boat Stormy; his progress was followed with keen interest, since he had suffered three heart attacks in the previous year.